Skip to main content

 • Purpose: To preserve and extend the academic disciplines (Physics, History, Maths, etc.).

-• Knowledge: Knowledge is seen as objective "truth" discovered by scholars.
+• Knowledge: Knowledge is seen as an objective "truth" discovered by scholars.

 • Pedagogy: Teachers act as "mini-scholars" or mediators who transmit the discipline's content and way of thinking to students.